 5. Stay away from heat.

 This rule is for anyone that colors their hair.
 You really should avoid further damage from heat styling and opt for heatless styles (as much as possible).
 If you just have to create a look with heat be sure to do so sparingly!
-This also applied to the heat from the sun, which you should avoid as much as possible, or get a signature hat to cover up your locks.
+If you can’t let go of your favorite heat styling tools, be sure to use a heat protectant – like the TRESemmé Keratin Smooth Heat Protect Spray beforehand!
+This also applies to the heat from the sun, which you should avoid as much as possible, or get a signature hat to cover up your locks.

 6. Use cooler water.